-"Public terrorism trials are changing the way government spies operate, says Canada's spymaster, Jim Judd.
+"Public terrorism trials are changing the way government spies operate, says Canada's spymaster, Jim Judd."The rigours of defence counsel scrutiny and the rules of evidence."

 As a consequence of the fight against global Islamic terrorism, an increasing number of open-court criminal prosecutions in Canada, the U.S. and Europe have, at their genesis, information collected by shadowy secret agents rather than police officers.